12. Access Control

 a string

-The identifier for the OpenID provider’s issuer.
-The iss claim from the received token must match this value.
-The value is also used as the basis for discovering the issuer’s keys.
-This parameter has no default value and must be set explicitly.
+The identifier for the OpenID provider’s issuer, which must be a case-sensitive URL using the https scheme that contains scheme, host, and optionally port number and path components, and no query or fragment components.
+The iss claim in received tokens must match this value.
+The value is also used to discover the OpenID provider’s configuration including its public keys, authorization endpoint and token endpoint.
+This parameter has no default and must be set explicitly.

 roles-claim